-According to the U.S. Food and Drug Administration, an estimated 4 to 5 million American men may suffer from low testosterone, but only 5 percent are currently treated.
+According to the Food and Drug Administration, an estimated 4 to 5 million American men may suffer from low testosterone, but only 5 percent are currently being treated.

-If you’ve watched TV in the last 12-months, you’ve seen a large number of commercials targeting men who suffer from “Low T”.
-The viewers are encouraged to speak with their doctor about “Low T” if they’re suffering from:
+If you’ve watched television in the last several months, you’ve probably seen a large number of commercials targeting men who suffer from low testosterone.
+Viewers are encouraged to speak with their doctor if they’re suffering from any of the following:

-On June 6, 2014, a panel of federal judges ordered all testosterone product lawsuits filed in federal courts to be centralized in the U.S. District Court for the Northern Illinois before one judge as part of a multidistrict litigation (MDL).
+On June 6, 2014, a panel of federal judges ordered all testosterone product lawsuits filed in federal courts to be centralized in the United States District Court for the Northern Illinois before one judge as part of a multidistrict litigation (MDL).